Model of incompressible turbulent flows via a kinetic theory: Introduction

-\cite{lundgren1967distribution} derived an infinite hierarchy of equations for the multi-point velocity distribution function (VDF) of fluid elements, starting from the incompressible NS equations.
+Several kinetic-based approaches reformulate incompressible NS turbulence in terms of velocity distribution functions (VDFs), providing a complementary viewpoint to conventional RANS. \cite{lundgren1967distribution} derived an infinite hierarchy of equations for the multi-point VDF of fluid elements, starting from the incompressible NS equations.
 In this hierarchy, the $n$th equation contains an unknown ($n+1$)-point VDF, closely resembling the Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY)~\citep{cohen1962fundamental} hierarchy for multi-particle VDF in kinetic theory.
-The Boltzmann equation for short-range interacting particles and the Fokker-Planck equation for long-range Coulomb interactions are derived from the BBGKY hierarchy through appropriate closure approximations.
 In subsequent work, \cite{lundgren1969model} attempted to close the system at the one-point level by employing a relaxation model identical in form to the BGK model.
 The resulting equation was solved for several idealized problems without solid boundaries, and good agreement with available experiments was found. \cite{srinivasan1977turbulent} extended the work of~\cite{lundgren1969model} to turbulent flows bounded by solid walls, developing two types of boundary conditions based on the wall function method and employing the discrete ordinate method for numerical solution.
 However, due to the restriction to regions outside the viscous sublayer, the near-wall Reynolds shear stress was overpredicted, leading to an incorrect shear-stress profile.
-Lundgren's model equation provides a very good description of turbulence for the flow situations considered and offers an analytical tool for further study of more complex turbulent flows; yet to our knowledge, this approach has not been pursued in subsequent turbulence research. \cite{chen2023average,chen2024average} take a different approach but arrives at a similar BGK-type model for the VDF.
+Lundgren's model equation provides a very good description of turbulence for the flow situations considered and offers an analytical tool for further study of more complex turbulent flows; yet to our knowledge, this approach has not been pursued in subsequent turbulence research. \cite{chen2023average,chen2024average} take a different approach but arrive at a similar BGK-type model for the VDF.
 Their analysis is developed from the idea of Klimontovich-type kinetic equation~\citep{klimontovich1969statistical} for fluid elements, which exactly satisfies the incompressible NS equations.
-Averaging the Klimontovich equation leads to a BGK-type equation without suffering from the mixing of dynamic scales with the thermodynamic temperature.
+Ensemble-averaging the Klimontovich-type equation yields a one-point kinetic equation consistent with \cite{lundgren1967distribution} and \cite{pope1983lagrangian}, in which the collision term remains unclosed and needs to be modelled. \cite{chen2023average} adopt a BGK-type approximation as a closure for this term, while avoiding conflating turbulent fluctuations with the thermodynamic temperature.
 Unlike the model of \cite{lundgren1969model}, the dissipation rate is incorporated into the collision term rather than added through a source term, providing a more physically realistic representation of dissipation in eddy collisions.
-These studies provide a rigorous kinetic approach for turbulence modelling, moving beyond heuristic analogies to offer fundamental insights into turbulent fluctuation dynamics and their macroscopic effects.
+Overall, kinetic-based formulations provide a systematic kinetic framework for turbulence modelling, offering an alternative viewpoint to purely heuristic analogies and facilitating a connection between fluctuation statistics and macroscopic effects.
 Although the kinetic model developed by \cite{chen2023average} provides a rigorous theoretical foundation for turbulence modelling, two critical limitations remain.
-First, the CE analysis for the Reynolds stress is based on the results of the BGK model that does not properly incorporate dissipation of turbulent kinetic energy~\citep{chen2004expanded}, causing the relaxation time estimation by \cite{chen2024average} to produce unrealistically high turbulent Prandtl number and higher-order transport coefficients.
-Second, the model was constructed for unbounded fully developed turbulent flows, and suitable near-wall treatment for wall-bounded turbulence remains to be developed.
+First, the CE analysis for the Reynolds stress is based on the results of the BGK model that does not properly incorporate dissipation rate\citep{chen2004expanded}, causing the relaxation time estimation by \cite{chen2024average} to produce unrealistically high turbulent Prandtl number and higher-order transport coefficients.
+Second, the model was constructed for unbounded fully developed turbulent flows, and suitable near-wall treatments for wall-bounded turbulence remains to be developed.